SunnyDeng/azure-content-dede/articles/site-recovery/site-recovery-vmware-to-azure-classic.md

 ## Hinweise und Informationen zu Drittanbietersoftware

-Nicht übersetzen oder lokalisieren
+Do Not Translate or Localize

-Die Software und Firmware, die im Microsoft-Produkt oder -Dienst ausgeführt wird, basiert auf oder enthält Material aus den unten aufgeführten Projekten (zusammen „Drittanbietercode“) Microsoft is the not original author of the Third Party Code.
+The software and firmware running in the Microsoft product or service is based on or incorporates material from the projects listed below (collectively, “Third Party Code”).
+Microsoft is the not original author of the Third Party Code.
 The original copyright notice and license, under which Microsoft received such Third Party Code, are set forth below.

-Die Informationen in Abschnitt A betreffen Codekomponenten von Drittanbietern aus den unten aufgezählten Projekten.
+The information in Section A is regarding Third Party Code components from the projects listed below.
 Such licenses and information are provided for informational purposes only.
 This Third Party Code is being relicensed to you by Microsoft under Microsoft's software licensing terms for the Microsoft product or service.

-Die Informationen in Abschnitt B betreffen Codekomponenten von Drittanbietern, die Microsoft Ihnen zu den ursprünglichen Lizenzbedingungen zur Verfügung stellt.
+The information in Section B is regarding Third Party Code components that are being made available to you by Microsoft under the original licensing terms.

-Die vollständige Datei steht im [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428) zur Verfügung.
+The complete file may be found on the [Microsoft Download Center](http://go.microsoft.com/fwlink/?LinkId=529428).
 Microsoft reserves all rights not expressly granted herein, whether by implication, estoppel or otherwise.

 ## Nächste Schritte